-Figure 2: Shale Gas Formations in North America7
+Figure 2: Shale Gas Formations in North America

 For this study, a Stratum Purge and Trap Concentrator (PTC) was used in conjunction with an AQUATek 100 Autosampler.
 This set-up allows for complete automation of sample preparation for the analysis of liquid samples for purge and trap.
-A recirculating chiller bath was also utilized to maintain a sample temperature of less than 10° C. This technique also requires a 5 mL purge volume.
-Additionally, the HT3 and Versa Headspace analyzers, utilizing a loop sampling technique, used a 10 mL sample volume for this analysis.
+A recirculating chiller bath was also utilized to maintain a sample temperature of less than 10°C. This technique also requires a 5mL purge volume.